New York Tribune Building: Later use and demolition

 Frank A. Munsey, the owner of the Sun, arranged to buy the Tribune Building in late 1925.
 After Munsey's death that year, the Frank A. Munsey Company completed the purchase in May 1926, with the intent of holding the property as an investment.
 The Munsey Company passed the building and several others on the same block to Museum Estates Inc., a company representing the Metropolitan Museum of Art, in 1928.
 Part of the first and second floor spaces were converted into a small movie theater in 1935.
 The work involved cutting away part of the second floor, and during the conversion, the building's seventeen upper floors were supported on hydraulic jacks until new trusses for the theater were installed.
 Another part of the basement, first floor, and second floor became a restaurant in 1936.

 Museum Estates Inc. sold the Tribune Building in 1942 to an investment syndicate who had also bought several other properties on the same block.
 Ownership passed to another syndicate called the 154 Nassau Corp. three years later, and by 1946, it was under the ownership of Borrock, Steingart & Borrock.
 By the 1950s, the building was known as the Nassau-Tribune Building, and it was sold in 1956 to an investment syndicate headed by Frederick W. Gehle.
 The syndicate planned to upgrade the building with amenities such as air conditioning.
 Two years later, William Greenberg and Robert Greene leased the building for 21 years for an aggregate rental price exceeding $9 million.

 In May 1966, Pace University announced that it would demolish the New York Tribune Building to make way for 1 Pace Plaza, as part of a wide-ranging redevelopment of the surrounding area.
 The city moved to condemn the building in July 1966, and Pace took ownership of the site six months later.
 The Jay Demolition Company was hired to destroy the building.
 So much dust was created in the destruction process that the Department of Buildings issued the demolition contractor several summonses for pollution; these summonses were challenged by the city's Department of Real Estate, which claimed that the summonses were holding up the site's redevelopment.
 The Tribune Building site was a "block of rubble" by the time construction on 1 Pace Plaza commenced in December 1966.

 1 Pace Plaza ultimately opened in 1970.
 There are few remnants of the Tribune Building's existence.
-When the Skyscraper Museum was unable to come up with enough artifacts for a 2012 skyscraper exhibition, Christopher Gray of The New York Times wrote that the building had "vanished almost without a trace, and barely a whimper".
+When the Skyscraper Museum was only able to come up with a handful of artifacts for a 2012 skyscraper exhibition, Christopher Gray of The New York Times wrote that the building had "vanished almost without a trace, and barely a whimper".